betiniakarandut/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-# Python - Almost a circle
+# 0x0C.
+Python - Almost a circle

-OOP in details.
+* `OOP` in details.
 This the implementation of Object Oriented Programming in full.
-TDD(Test Driven Development) is not left out.
+* `TDD` (Test Driven Development) is not left out.
 Writing test before the actual implementation was duly utilized.
 I worked with `unittest` in this particular project.